RunKingProgram/GRAMMAR-Lambda/README.md

 library(BEDMatrix)
 library(data.table)
 ```
-We provide three functions in **GRL**: Data function for basic data management including extract phenotypic values, sampling markers, calculate allele frequencies and calculating GRM, saved in an external file, used for GBLUP method or the transformed GRM for large scale dataset; **Grammar** function for estimating heritability(optional), estimating breading values, association tests using Grammar method and **Grl** function for adjust statistics using lambda, joint analysis based on the results of Grammar-Lambda, and outputting association result file then drawing Q-Q and Manhattan plot .
+We provide three functions in **GRL**: **Data** function for basic data management including extracting phenotypic values, sampling markers, calculating allele frequencies and GRM (saved in external files); **Grammar** function for estimating heritability (optional) and breeding values, implementing association tests using GRAMMAR method and **Grl** function for adjusting statistics using *Lambda*, implementing joint analysis based on the results of GRAMMAR-Lambda, and outputting association result files.

 ### 3.1 Data function
 #### Usage